New York Hospital-Cornell Medical Center

 Cornell University Medical College: Jacob S. Lasdon House

 The Jacob S. Lasdon House, located at 420 E. 70th Street, is dedicated on July 31, 1974.
-The building includes 300 apartments for students, faculty, and staff - and the college bookstore is on the first floor.
-Later, the building is torn down to make way for Belfer Research Building.
+The building included 300 apartments for students, faculty, and staff - and the college bookstore on the first floor.

 New York Hospital: C.V.
 Starr Pavilion